daniel1820815/daniel1820815.github.io/_drafts/software-triple-d-part1.md

 ## Designing a solution

 When designing a software solution you have to consider different factors like maintainability, modularity, high availability, resiliency, scalability, latency, rate limiting, monitoring, observability, and various metrics.
 Based on these factors your design should fit into one of the deployment scenarios: on-premises, hybrid, or public cloud deployment.
-But let us first look at the factors before looking at the deployment.
-These factors are the design requirements and constraints.
+But let us first look at the factors themselves before looking at those deployment.
+The factors are the design requirements and constraints.
 I will use a simple example throughout this blog post series which is a small pizza ordering application described as follows:

 - The user can access the application through a web GUI.
 - The user can view the menu.